jworender/lle/Cases/Case_2/README.md

 The more missing data there is, the greater the level of noise in the final result.
-While this is inconvenient, it is also a reliable indicator regarding that there might be an under- or un-represented causative factor in the data, perhaps leading an investigator to continue searching for new features to achieve a sparse return similar to Fig. 13.
+While this is inconvenient, it is also a reliable indicator regarding whether there might be an under- or un-represented causative factor in the data, perhaps leading an investigator to continue searching for new features to achieve a sparse return similar to Fig. 13.